-OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we also give answers to some often asked questions (let us know if there is a question you would like the answer to that isn’t listed here).
+OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we have provided answers to some frequently asked questions.
+Please let us know if there is a question you would like the answer to that isn’t listed here.

 How frequently will I attend?

 You will need to attend a one-to-one once per week for 12 weeks.
 There are also other options available such as telephone support.

 12 years and older.
 Young people of 12 -16 years of age do not necessarily need to bring a parent or guardian, but we would recommend bringing someone along for extra support.

 NRT refers to Nicotine Replacement Therapy which are items such as patches, sprays and other Nicotine replacement medications.